 UWM receives a portion of its funding through the state’s biennial budget process.
 The University’s continued growth as a major research institution and its service to the students of Wisconsin relies on continued support from the state.

-UWM provides an affordable, world-class education to 24,725 students on three campuses in Milwaukee, Waukesha and Washington County, contributing to the state’s health, vibrancy and economic growth.
+UWM provides an affordable, world-class education to over 24,000 students on three campuses in Milwaukee, Waukesha and Washington County, contributing to the state’s health, vibrancy and economic growth.
 The university is a leading educator of architects, engineers, business students, teachers, nurses and other health professionals.
-74% of our 197,917 alumni live and work in Wisconsin, contributing to the state’s health, vibrancy and economic growth.
+74% of our more than 200,000 alumni live and work in Wisconsin, contributing to the state’s health, vibrancy and economic growth.

 Our research faculty partner with Fortune 500 companies like Rockwell Automation and Northwestern Mutual, as well as startups and nonprofit organizations, to advance knowledge and bring new discoveries to market.
 Investment in UWM is an investment in Wisconsin’s future.